A-H-Nguyen/.dotfiles/README.md

     git \
     lua \
     luarocks \
+    tmux \
     neovim \
     ripgrep \
+    unzip \
     stow \
-    tmux \
-    unzip \
+    fish \
     yazi
 ```
-There's probably packages that I use a lot that I've forgotten to include in this README and it's gonna be a massive pain in the ass for future machine setups
+There's probably packages that I use a lot that I've forgotten to include in this README and it's gonna be a massive pain in the ass for future machine setups.

+Specifically, firefox and slack, but also little things like network manager and bluetootch drivers.
+I treat these on a per-arch install basis :grinning:.

+This is a safe/good-enough "default" install command for system setup on a fresh Arch install.

 ### AUR
 If `yay` isn't installed yet [then like, install it dude](https://github.com/Jguer/yay).

 I've seen a friend of mine using a different AUR package manager, but `yay` still works fine for me, and I see no reason to change.

-## Fonts
+### Fonts
 ```
 yay -S \
     ttf-arimo-nerd \